-The trustees will formally appoint members, while ensuring that the board maintains geographic balance.
-Candidates approved by the board will be promptly referred to the trustees for review, along with such supporting documentation as the trustees may reasonably request, such as curricula vitae.
-Trustees will either review and appoint or reject candidates within thirty (30) days, upon receipt of recommendation(s) from the board.
+The individual managers will formally appoint members, while ensuring that the board maintains geographic balance.50 Candidates approved by the board will be promptly referred to the individual managers for review, along with such supporting documentation as the individual managers may reasonably request, such as curricula vitae.
+Individual managers will either review and appoint or reject candidates within thirty (30) days.